When you hit the hay at night, is there a cold wet canine nose snuggling under the covers with you? You're definitely not alone.

 Half of the 78 million dogs owned in the U.S. sleep in a person's bed — either an adult's or child's — according to a 2015 survey by the American Pet Products Association.
 And all those dogs aren't tiny.
 The survey found that 61 percent of small dogs, 45 percent of medium dogs, and 47 percent of large dogs sleep in someone’s bed instead of a crate or a dog bed of their own.

 That's a lot of bed hogging and cover stealing going on.

-Here are some tips to keep the bedroom from being a battleground.
+Here are some tips to keep the bedroom as battle-free as possible.

 If you're a light sleeper